-Want a simple method to get kids to stop fighting and start figuring out their problems like actual human beings?
+Want a simple method to get siblings to bond and start figuring out their problems like actual human beings?
 I swear it’s possible.
 Here we go.

 FYI: This post contains affiliate links to products I love and recommend.
 It costs you nothing extra if you purchase through my link, but I may get a small commission.

 “No!
 It’s my turn to do the obstacle course!” my son yells at his sister.

 I’m sitting across from them in the garage reading a book (coincidentally “Siblings Without Rivalry: How to help your children live together so you can live too” by Adele Faber & Elaine Mazlish) and trying to ignore what I know… I KNOW is going to be a monster fight.

 “STOP!” my daughter screams back as her brother tries to push her out of the way.

 “ARGH!!!” his fists are in tight little balls, “I AM SO MAD AT YOU SISSY!!!”

 Here I am…still reading.
 However, now I’m whispering to myself: please don’t get me involved, please don’t get me involved.